SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ### Grid layout

-The class `SpGridLayout` arranges sub-presenters in a grid according to certain layout properties such as:
+The class `SpGridLayout` arranges subpresenters in a grid according to certain layout properties such as:
 - A position is mandatory (`columnNumber@rowNumber`)
 - A span can be added if desired (`columnExtension@rowExtension`)